 TVMA About Us

-Our organization is made up of an eclectic group of non-lawyer and lawyer mediators with diverse backgrounds.
-Members collaborate to achieve individual goals and needs to better understand and implement the conflict resolution process.
+TVMA is made up of an eclectic group of non-lawyer and lawyer mediators with diverse backgrounds.
+Members collaborate to provide better mediation skills and practices to the East Tennessee community.

 Tennessee Valley Mediation Association is a 501(c) non-profit organization with the mission to provide Rule 31 mediation training and continuous education for existing and prospective professionals wanting to perform mediation services.
 The TVMA offers Rule 31 training in civil and family law.